 We primarily rely on the UN Comtrade data.
 The database records annual bilateral trade on product-level by more than 150 countries.
 UN Statistical Division applies the Harmonized System (HS) product classification which at its most granular level (HS 6-digit) distinguishes about 5300 categories and contains roughly 15 million bilateral flows every year.
 In this paper, we employ the finest classification to explore trading and potential trade mispricing patterns.
 We mostly focus on 2015, where the data is available for majority of the reporting countries, but we also show the dynamics of trade gap components since 2010.
 We provide descriptive statistics of the UN Comtrade data set in the Appendix 2.

 One important consideration working with UN Comtrade is the fact that there is a difference in the prices reported on imports and exports.
-The export prices are generally declared Free on Board (FOB) while the import prices Costs, Insurance, and Freight (CIF).
+The export prices are generally declared as Free on Board (FOB) while the import prices as including Costs, Insurance, and Freight (CIF).
 The CIF prices should typically be higher than FOB prices with the difference range from 10 to 20% according to the World Bank (2010).
 Accounting for such differences is important when constructing mirror trade data or attempting to fully utilize the trade flows data collected by the reporting countries.
 The ideal approach towards reconciliation of import and export prices is unclear.
 Although the number of reporting countries has been growing, there are a lot of jurisdictions which do not provide data on their trade flows.
-In practice, there are more than 200 partner jurisdictions reported in the database.
+In practice, around 150 countries report the data, but there are more than 200 partner jurisdictions reported in the database.
 This presents us with further choices when analysing the data.
 For instance, we could use the officially reported data on exports from the reporting countries to the countries which do not report the data and consider it imports into these jurisdictions.
 Such an approach is not without inconsistencies as this results in mixing FOB and CIF prices.
 If we combined the data obtained in the previous example with reporters’ data on imports, the former would have the prices declared in FOB while the latter in CIF.
 We could also present an alternative by combining data on reporters’ imports to create a dataset on exports taking the view of the partner countries.
 While this could be useful in obtaining values of exports for non-reporting jurisdiction, the number might be at odds with the officially recorded values by the reporting countries.

 One of the possibilities is the estimation of additional CIF costs and adjusting to their FOB equivalents.
 Gaulier and Zignago (2010) introduce such approach which results into BACI database of international flows.
 The average CIF estimated in BACI is around 3% which is somewhat lower than typically assumed (and lower than the price differential suggested by the UN).
 Although BACI offers a consistent database on mirror flows, the adjustment of mirror trade prices during its construction might mask some of the potential mispricing in the original data.
 We therefore stick with raw data and carefully check the consistency throughout our analysis.